bihealth/sodar-core/docs/source/dev_project_app.rst

 .. note::

-    Internal SODAR Core REST API views, specifically ones used in apps provided by the django-sodar-core package, use different media type and versioning from views to be implemented on your site.
-This is to prevent version number clashes and not require changes from your API when SODAR Core is updated.
+    Internal SODAR Core REST API views, specifically ones used in apps provided by the django-sodar-core package, use different media types and versioning from views to be implemented on your site.
+From SODAR Core v1.0 onwards, each app is expected to provide their own versioning.

     For implementing your own API views, make sure to use the ``SODARAPI*`` base classes, **not** the ``CoreAPI`` classes.
-Similarly, in testing make sure to use the base class helpers of the site API instead of the core API.
+Similarly, in testing make sure to use the base class helpers of the general API instead of the core API.

 Ajax API Views
 --------------